 With our increasing reliance on our phones, computers, and other internet-connected technology and accessories, security is more important than ever.
 To be able to recognise when our tech might be compromised can save you from potential catastrophic losses.
+It’s therefore important to be on the lookout for computer malware signs.

 How often do you pay for something using your credit card or online wallet?
 How many passwords do you have saved or “remembered” so you can quickly log in?
 Hackers can gain access to your devices in numerous ways, but in many instances, it’s not immediately apparent.